 These outgoing and dedicated individuals are the church’s front line in our ministry of hospitality, welcoming visitors and offering assistance and information.
 Volunteers serve at Sunday services and are available for special events.
 If you would like to serve as a greeter or want more information, please contact Sabine Miller.

-At all services, ushers welcome visitors and congregation members, pass out service programs, take up the collection, guide people during communion, and straighten up afterward.
-Contact Leslie Barnes for more information.
+At all services ushers welcome visitors and congregation members, pass out service programs, take up the collection, guide people during communion, and straighten up afterward.
+Contact Garland Myers for more information.

 Get to know members of St. Mary’s through informal in-home gatherings with small groups of fellow parishioners.
 Dinner, fun and fellowship are exchanged as each hosts an evening in their home.
 If you are interested in participating in a foyer group, sign up in the Church foyer or contact Beth Lawler.